multitoolexpert/Silence-multi-tool/README.md

 # Silence-multi-tool

+**You can download it either from here: https://www.mediafire.com/file/aoqj87xytvili7v/Silence-gen-main.zip/file or from the releases.

 **This tool was made by Unknown**:
 `Its Functions:`
 Generates almost all types of giftcards
 Check accounts
 and much more!

-**Note:** This tool also has a second page dedicated to cybersecuirity thats why it might be seen as a vir2s, and its in media fire because its more than 25mb.
-(30mb)
+**Note:** This tool also has a second page dedicated to cybersecuirity thats why it might be seen as a vir2s.

 # How to use:
 **Open the .exe file and it will ask for a password the password is "Silenze".**